Updated: October 2023 by Kayleigh Jenkins

 The way you vape, or your ‘ vaping style’, is an important factor in choosing a kit.

 There are 2 main vaping styles - Mouth-to-Lung (MTL) and Direct-Lung (DL) vaping.
 In MTL vaping, you inhale vapour and hold it before then inhaling again into the lungs.
 In Direct-Lung vaping, you continuously inhale the vapour into the lungs.

 For more in-depth information, see MTL vs DL explained.

 It’s important to keep your preferred vape style in mind when choosing a kit as you need to ensure the device has the correct power and compatible resistance range to support it.

-Generally, MTL vape devices are less powerful and work with higher-resistance coils – think pod devices and vape pens.
+Generally, MTL vape devices are less powerful and work with higher-resistance coils - think pod devices and vape pens.
 See our list of Best MTL Vape Kits for some great suggestions.